Example Walkthrough

 Visualizing metadata heterogeneity

-errors, so it’s useful to run both cubids-validate
+so it’s useful to run both cubids validate and cubids group in parallel,

-both metadata errors (such as missing or incorrectly specified
+(such as missing or incorrectly specified sidecar parameters)

-sidecar parameters) that grouping reveals alongside BIDS errors that
+that grouping reveals alongside BIDS errors that the validator catches,

-), then output files will go to the
+then output files will go to the specified location.

 This command will produce four tables that describe the dataset’s heterogeneity in different ways.